-Spinal adjustment protocols, especially those involving the manipulation of the cervical spine to reduce pain and inflammation and to restore joint function, have always been fundamental techniques for chiropractic care.
+Spinal adjustment protocols, especially those involving the manipulation of the cervical spine to reduce to pain and inflammation and to restore joint function, have always been fundamental techniques for chiropractic care.
 Traditionally, these complex techniques were performed manually.
-But today chiropractors like Dr. Adam Tran, have access to technology that allows them to measure spinal motion in order to accurately determine how fluid or rigid each vertebra is.
+But today chiropractors like Dr. Adam Tran at T98 Rehab, have access to technology that allows them to measure spinal motion in order to accurately determine how fluid or rigid each vertebra is.

 Computerized sensors like the ProAdjuster and Pulstar spinal adjustment instruments have given chiropractors the ability to accurately study spinal movement, diagnose spinal issues, and offer safe treatment.
 Such sensors are attached to vertebral segments of the spine non-invasively.

 3. Insight Subluxation Station

 The insight subluxation station is a patented device invented by the Space Foundation.
 Its function is to help chiropractors create a representation of the patient’s condition so as to offer a more effective treatment.
 This technology has diverse applications that are yet to be established.
 However, it has dramatically increased the accuracy and effectiveness of chiropractors’ diagnoses and treatments by enabling them to better understand the body’s way of functioning.

 4. Extracorporeal Shock Wave Therapy